kerner-lab/kerner-lab-wiki/README.md

 # Kerner Lab Wiki
-Information and resources for Kerner Lab members
+This repo houses the wiki containing information and resources for Kerner Lab members.
+Navigate to the Wiki tab to get started.